Discover Credit Scorecard Review: Free FICO Scores From TransUnion For Discover Customers

 What Is Discover Credit Scorecard?

-- Social Security Number Alerts: You’re alerted if your SSN is found on a Dark Web site.
+- Social Security Number Alerts: You’ll receive an alert if your SSN is found on a Dark Web site, putting you at risk of identity theft or fraud.

-- New Account Alerts: You’re alerted whenever any new credit cards, loans, or other accounts appear on your Experian credit report.
+- New Account Alerts: You’ll be notified whenever any new credit cards, loans, or other accounts appear on your TransUnion credit report.

-- New Credit Inquiry Alerts: You’re alerted when new credit inquiries appear in your name on your Experian credit report.
+- New Credit Inquiry Alerts: You’ll be alerted when new credit inquiries appear in your name on your TransUnion credit report.

 Is Discover Credit Scorecard Free?

-Discover Credit Scorecard is completely free.
+Discover Credit Scorecard is completely free for Discover customers.
 You’ll never have to enter a credit card number, and there are no paid tiers offering access to extra services.
+You can access your Discover FICO score as often as you’d like without harming your credit rating, although FICO scores only update once per month.

-Who Can Sign Up For Discover Credit Scorecard?
+Who Can Sign Up For Discover’s Free Credit Scorecard?

 Credit Scores & Reports Offered By Discover Credit Scorecard

-Note, however, that you’re getting info from your Experian credit report only, and there are two other major credit bureaus.
-By contrast, Credit Karma offers access to information from both your TransUnion and your Equifax credit reports, and two out of three beats one out of three.
+Note, however, that Discover FICO score considers data only from your TransUnion credit report and not from the two other major credit bureaus.
+By contrast, for example, Credit Karma offers access to information from both your TransUnion and Equifax credit reports.
 Still, with Discover Credit Scorecard, you’re getting your FICO score as opposed to your VantageScore.
-It’s your FICO score that is more likely to come into play when you apply for Discover credit (or any other loan/credit card product).
+Remember that your FICO score is more likely to come into play when you apply for Discover credit or any other loan/credit product.

-Note that while you’ll get select information from your Experian credit report, you won’t get access to the full report.
-To do that, you’ll need to go to AnnualCreditReport.com and request a copy of your credit report (it’s free).
+While you’ll get select information from your Experian credit report, you won’t get access to the full report.
+To do that, you’ll need to go to AnnualCreditReport.com and request a free copy of your credit report.

 Other Services Offered By Discover Credit Scorecard

-Discover Credit Scorecard offers fewer extraneous services than many free-credit-score competitors.
-However, you will get access to a few important features in addition to your credit score.
+Discover Credit Scorecard offers fewer added services than many free-credit-score competitors.
+However, you will gain access to a few important features in addition to your credit score.
+Here are three:

 Social Security Number Alerts

 Discover will notify you if your Social Security number is found on any of thousands of Dark Web sites.
-These scans are run daily.
+These are sites where stolen numbers can be traded or sold for identity theft and fraud.
+Discover runs these scans daily.

 New Accounts Alerts

-Should any new credit cards, loans, or other accounts appear on your Experian credit report, Discover will notify you.
-Discover will check for any new activity daily.
+If any new credit cards, loans, or other accounts appear on your TransUnion credit report, Discover will notify you, allowing you to verify or contest those accounts if needed.
+Discover will check daily for any new activity.

 New Credit Inquiry Alerts